Today we will discuss about “PLAB Exam Registration 2021”.

 Part 1 is a written knowledge test which is held at various locations around the world.

 Part 2 is a practical test – an Objective Structure Clinical Examination (OSCE) of clinical skills.
-The OSCE is held at our clinical assessment centre.
+The OSCE is held at our clinical assessment center.

-Passing the PLAB test means a doctor can apply for full registration with a licence to practice.
+Passing the PLAB test means a doctor can apply for full registration with a license to practice.